pnsaevik/effluent/docs/source/algorithm.rst

 ===================

 Our derivation closely follows Chapter 9 of |lee2003|_.
-The jet discharge is divided into small computational units, or fluid elements.
+The jet discharge is divided into small computational units called fluid elements.
 Each element is a thin cross-sectional slice of the jet which moves and expands with the flow.
 The boundaries of the element are constructed so that